seqan/lambda/README.rst

 Any other questions or feedback you can send to `Hannes Hauswedell <mailto:hannes.hauswedell@[molgen.mpg.de|fu-berlin.de]>`__.

-Thanks for using Lambda, we hope that it is useful to you!
-If yes, please cite us :)
+Thank you for using Lambda, we hope that it is useful to you!